hollyouellette/Election_Analysis/README.md

      Winning Vote Count: 272,892
      Winning Percentage: 73.8%
      -------------------------

-The analysis of the election data (above) has shown that:
+The analysis of the election data (above) shows:
   - There were 369,711 votes cast in this election.
   - Each county saw the following voter turnout:
      - **Jefferson:** 38,855 voters